tpm2-software/tpm2-totp/man/tpm2-totp.1.md

 ## Setup
 The TOTP secret can be initialized with and without password.
-It is recommended to set a password `-P`in order to enable recovery options.
+It is recommended to set a password `-P` in order to enable recovery options.
+Further, it is strongly recommended to provide the password via stdin, rather than directly as a command line option, to protect it from other processes, shell history, etc.
 Also the PCRs and PCR banks can be selected `-p` and `-b`.
 Default values are PCRs `0,2,4` and banks `SHA1, SHA256`.
 ```
 tpm2-totp init

+tpm2-totp -P - init
+verysecret<CTRL-D>
+# or (recommended)
+gpg --decrypt /path/to/password.gpg | tpm2-totp -P - init
+# or (discouraged)
 tpm2-totp -P verysecret init

-tpm2-totp -P verysecret -p 0,1,2,3,4,5,6 init
+tpm2-totp -P - -p 0,1,2,3,4,5,6 init
 tpm2-totp -p 0,1,2,3,4,5,6 -b SHA1,SHA256 init
 ```